Ricoh Chairperson takes the stage at Reuters NEXT 2023 "Empowering Colleagues to be ESG Advocates"

 PLAiR

 More than 15 years ago, we began replacing virgin plastics in our core business with components made from PLA, a more sustainable, plant-based alternative that helps the environment.
 As our teams became more familiar with PLA, they used other technology expertise to create a breakthrough material: foamed PLA sheets.
 It is 99% bio-based, compostable, and heat-resistant.
 What started as a single team’s innovative concept is now ready to grow into a full-fledged circular economy business.
-A food container pilot program launches in Japan this year, with plans to expand to Europe and North America after that.3D for Healthcare
+A food container pilot program launches in Japan this year, with plans to expand to Europe and North America after that.

 With ESGs in mind, we want to take on the challenge of making healthcare accessible to more people.
 In North America, our team saw an opportunity to develop a solution that leverages our Managed Services infrastructure.
 We use the patient's image data to 3D print replicas of the individual's internal anatomy and are currently conducting trials with several medical centers.
 The 3D printed models can be used for aiding in diagnosis, surgery prep, and educating patients and medical students.
 The aim is to improve patient experience.